secretstartups/handbook/infrastructure/team/gitlab-dedicated/slas/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-# GitLab Dedicated Service Level Availability
+# GitLab Dedicated: Service Level Availability and Disaster Recovery Plan

+# Service Level Availability
-Service Level Availability (SLA) is the percentage of time during which the platform is in an available state.
-This document defines how Availability is calculated in GitLab Dedicated.
+Service Level Availability is the percentage of time that GitLab Dedicated ("Dedicated") is in an available state for use by a customer over a given calendar month.
+This document defines how Service Level Availability is calculated for Dedicated.

 ## Scope
-The customer-facing services that are considered when calculating Availability include:
+GitLab calculates Service Level Availability based on the available state of certain services and features provided with Dedicated.
+The services and features that are considered when calculating Service Level Availability include:

 | Service | Features |
 | ------ | ------ |